tgmiller5/tgmiller5/README.md

-<h1 align="center">Hi there!
-I'm Tammy, an accounting enthusiast about financial literacy, bookkeeping, and leveraging technology for smarter financial management.  </h1>
+<h3">Hi there!
+I'm Tammy, an accounting enthusiast about financial literacy, bookkeeping, and leveraging technology for smarter financial management.  </h3>

 - 👯 I'm looking to collaborate on projects related to:
 - Financial management tools (budget trackers, expense analyzers)